-No shoes, no shirt, well that’s ok at Spanish Grant the idea is to enjoy island living and cast your cares to the wind.
+No shoes, no shirt, well that’s ok at Spanish Grant in Galveston the idea is to enjoy island living and cast your cares to the wind.
 Pack up the cell phone and break out the grill because the scene is laid back and the motto is “its 5 o’clock somewhere.”
 This favorite vacation spot resonates with island goers because it offers beach or bay houses, so most anywhere you stay will have a water view.

 No frills or fuss but a good old fashioned, back to basics, relaxing and decompressing, stress free vacation opportunity awaits anyone at Spanish Grant.
 Spanish Grant is welcoming, friendly and offers vacationers a sense of community while away from home.
 Not only is it neighborly but it allows a versatility that other communities don’t have in terms of amenities and flexibility.
 Some homes have private boat docks that appeal to the boaters, while other homes are just steps from the beach.

-While you’re staying at Spanish Grant don’t forget to call up Capt.
+While you’re staying at Spanish Grant in Glaveston don’t forget to call up Capt.
 Hal Newsom’s Air Boat Tours just around the corner on Stewart Rd. or visit the Historic Galveston Island Pleasure Pier.
 If you’re a shutterbug, novice photographer or just love to Instagram; then you’ll want to get up early and head over to the Pleasure Pier to capture some amazing sunrise photos.

 A great spot near Spanish Grant for outdoor excursions is Galveston Island State Park and Nature Center.
 It’s not only a great place for a hike or bird-watching expedition, but it’s also a peaceful refuge, as it’s the last undeveloped land on Galveston Island that allows visitors and wildlife unhindered access between the Gulf and the Bay.
 This 2000-acre preserve includes coastal prairie, wetlands, lagoons, and salt marshes.
 For those who want to get more adventurous than bird-watching, you can also mountain bike, fish, paddle, or geocache here!